 Before appointment of a new fiduciary manager, the Trustees will review the governing documentation associated with the investment and will consider the extent to which this aligns with the Trustees' policies.
 Where possible, the Trustees will seek to amend that documentation or express their expectations (such as through side letters, in writing, or verbally at trustee meetings) to improve alignment.
-Where it is not possible to make changes to the governing documentation, such as investments in pooled funds, then the Trustees will make their expectations clear to the investment manager.

 The Trustees believe that having appropriate governing documentation, setting out clear expectations to AIL and carrying out regular monitoring of the performance of the investment strategy will be sufficient to incentivise AIL to make decisions that align with the Trustees' policies and which will be based on assessments of medium and long-term financial and non-financial performance.
-The Trustees also consider that the fees paid to investment managers and, in exceptional circumstances, the possibility of their mandate being terminated, is sufficient to incentivise managers to provide a service which meets the Trustees' stated objectives.

 Where AIL is considered to make decisions that are not in line with the Trustees' policies, expectations, or the other considerations set out above, the Trustees will typically engage with the fiduciary manager to understand the circumstances and materiality of the decisions made.
-If AIL does not make decisions which are consistent with the Trustees' policies and AIL is unable to provide a satisfactory explanation, the Trustees ultimately retain the right to terminate the agreement and appoint a new manager.